 Eligible students must meet the selection criteria:

-- Current College of Arts and Sciences or Sawyer Business School student enrolled for the Fall 2022 semester
+- Current College of Arts and Sciences or Sawyer Business School undergraduate student enrolled for the Spring 2023 semester

 - Completed at least 6 academic credits at Suffolk University